ClearShare member guidelines.

 How needs are shared

-Medical needs are submitted on a per member, per need basis.
-Medical needs may be injuries or illnesses that result in medical expenses.
-These medical expenses may be incurred by receiving medically necessary treatment from licensed medical professionals and facilities, such as physicians, emergency rooms, and hospital facilities.
-When a member has a medical expense to be shared, the member must submit original, itemized bills for the medical expense within six months of treatment.
+When a member has a medical expense to be shared, the member must have their providers submit original, itemized bills for the medical expense within six months of treatment.
 Bills submitted more than six months after the service date of treatment will not be shareable.
 There is no lifetime limit on the number of conditions or the total dollar amount that may be shared.

 Submission of medical needs